gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Angular/assignment_description/README.md

 - It will be **enabled** once a **product details search is triggered**.
 - If this **button is enabled and clicked**, the **page will be taken to the Product detail tabs**.
 - After a **product details search is performed**, the **corresponding product row in the results table should be highlighted** to indicate the product whose details are displayed in the Details tabs (Figure 8).
+- Once you move to Wish List disable that again
   - ![](./images/figure_8.png)